 - RightMove – Dominant company in online home buying

-Best UK Tech Stocks to Buy Reviewed
+UK Tech Stocks Reviewed

-1. dotDigital – Fast-growing Marketing Platform
+1. dotDigital

-dotDigital (DOTD) specializes in email marketing and offers the groundbreaking Engagement Cloud technology.
+dotDigital (DOTD) specializes in email marketing and offers groundbreaking Engagement Cloud technology.
 This platform gives companies a huge suite of tools to make their marketing campaigns more effective, making dotDigital an essential partner for virtually every large company in the UK and beyond.

 dotDigital had a strong 2020, growing 56% to 162p by the end of the year.
 Despite that, the company’s price-to-earnings (PE) ratio is sitting at a very inexpensive 27.2.
 The company pays a modest dividend of 0.66%, and it has enough cash on hand to cover that payout more than 5 times over.

-2. Sage Group – Transitioning to SaaS Accounting
+2. Sage Group

 Sage Group (SGE), which produces online accounting software, had a much more difficult 2020 than the rest of the tech sector.
 As the company switched to subscription services, it reported a drop in operating profits of 3.7%.
 Although that doesn’t sound like much, most other tech companies, including US competitor Intuit, were extremely successful last year.